MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechRally.md

 ### Interviewing

-While interviewing, Alex implores us to switch the narrative of “I can’t” to “I can.”
+While interviewing, Alex implores us to switch the narrative of "I can't" to "I can."

-To illustrate, Alex tells us if we are asked about a programming language we don’t know, such as Python, we should mention a language we do know, such as Ruby, and explain how our Ruby skills are transferable to Python.
+To illustrate, Alex tells us that if we are asked about a programming language we don't know, such as Python, we should mention a language we know, such as Ruby, and explain how our Ruby skills are transferable to Python.

 Also, Alex advises us to ask for feedback after the interviews.
-Doing so will give us valuable insight on areas we need to approve on.
+Doing so will give us valuable insight into areas we need to approve.

 ---